rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 Unfortunately, although Primicorns _may_ exist, this "summoning" is not what it seems, for two reasons.

-First, if Primicorns exist as we mean here, then they -- like all `Things` -- can be _discovered_, not summoned.
+First, if Primicorns exist as we mean here, then they -- like all `Things` -- can be _discovered,_ not summoned.

 Second, the fact that ∃(**c<sub>Primicorn</sub>**) is true does _not_ imply that a particular meaning of **c<sub>Primicorn</sub>** exists.

-It implies that somewhere within Reality the string _"the non-trivial factorization of a prime number"_ exists.
+It implies that somewhere within Reality the string _the non-trivial factorization of a prime number_ exists.
 In this case, it's likely sparsely connected to other `Things`.

 ### The Primicorn, Again